Rolling reserve: what high-risk merchants must know

 With an up-front reserve, the provider asks the merchant to deposit a fixed amount into the reserve at the very beginning of a merchant account agreement.
 In this scenario, no percentage of transactions is withheld because the required amount is already “reserved” by your payment services provider.
 However, not every merchant is willing to deposit a hefty amount into a reserve account from the start, which makes up-front reserves unattractive for business owners.

-Rolling reserves impact on business
+Rolling reserves' impact on business cash flow

-Many merchants often strive to avoid a rolling reserve, and their inclination is understandable.
-After all, who wants a portion of their income withheld by a third party?
-However, it's important to recognise that a rolling reserve is the sole effective mechanism for banks and providers to safeguard themselves in the event of any issues with your business.
+Additionally, rolling reserves can act as a forced savings mechanism, helping businesses set aside funds for unexpected expenses or future investments.
+On the downside, there is an opportunity cost: the withheld funds could have been invested in other areas of the business, potentially limiting the business's growth and expansion opportunities.
+Still, a rolling reserve is the sole effective mechanism for banks and providers to safeguard themselves in the event of any issues with your business.
 Think of it like a warranty: when you buy a device, you want to be sure that if the unit turns out to be defective, you won’t incur the cost of repairing or replacing it.
 When a provider enters into a contract with a high-risk merchant, they want to be sure that they will be protected in case of any financial incidents.

 How Corefy can help